simplesalt/main-9bc77/content/speaking_podcasts.md

 ### That Wasn't Too Hard

-In March 2021, I launched [an educational podcast](https://thatwasnttoohard.win) with Maha Mubarak focused on lean, metrics, business culture, UI design, and other topics.
+In March 2021, I launched [an educational podcast](https://thatwasnttoohard.win) with Maha Mubarak focused on lean, metrics, business culture, UI design, and more.
 It met some of our learning and growth goals, but we paused the project after 6 months.
 One of the things we learned is how much work it is to produce a podcast :smiley:.

 Someday we might get back to it; we both have passion in the topics.